cncf/kubernetes-community-days/planning/organizer-mediation.md

 3. If a compromise that all parties can agree upon cannot be reached, CNCF reserves the right to remove the KCD from the program.

 CNCF wants your event to be a success and we are here to help your team overcome any challenges in the planning and execution of your KCD.

+**Ways to remedy on-going poor bhaviour if the above does not work**

+If the majority of the team feels like an organizer or volunteer is detrimental to the planning process, or well-being of other organizers, and all other avenues above have been explored, then an anonomous vote can be held via a CNCF-hosted form that MUST be complete by ALL organizers to reach a final conclusion.